DerGuru/The-Resonant/New Chapters/Part3/P3-03_Breathing_Room.md

 He accepted the dish, warm through the ceramic.
 "Thank you."

 "You're welcome.
 And Jason?"
 She waited until he met her eyes.
-"Whatever you're doing—whatever you've gotten involved with—be smarter than the people who came before you."
+"Whatever you're doingâ€”whatever you've gotten involved withâ€”be smarter than the people who came before you."

 His throat tightened.
 "Did you know someone who...?"